NOPE: Novel Object Pose Estimation from a Single Image: Method

 \subsection{Framework}

 Figure~\ref{fig:framework} gives an overview of our approach.
-We train a deep architecture to generate embeddings of novel views of an object using pairs of images of objects from a first set of object categories.
-In practice, we consider embeddings computed with the network of \cite{nguyen2022templates}, as it was shown to yield a robust representation for template matching.
-To generate these embeddings, we use a U-Net-like network with a pose conditioning mechanism that is very close to the one introduced in 3DiM~\cite{3dim} and related to the text-to-image mechanism in \cite{stable-diffusion}.
+We train a deep architecture to predict the average embeddings of novel views of an object using pairs of images of objects and the corresponding pose changes from a first set of object categories.
+In practice, we consider embeddings computed from the pretrained VAE of~\cite{stable-diffusion}, as it was shown to be robust for template matching.
+To generate these embeddings, we use a U-Net-like network with a pose conditioning mechanism that is very close to the one of 3DiM~\cite{3dim}.

-More precisely, we first use a Multilayer Perceptron~(MLP) to convert the desired relative viewpoint $\Delta R$ with respect to the object pose in the reference view to a pose embedding.
-We then integrate this pose embedding into the feature map at every stage of our U-Net using cross-attention, as described in \cite{stable-diffusion}.
+More precisely, we first use an MLP to convert the desired relative viewpoint $\Delta R$ with respect to the object pose in the reference view to a pose embedding.
+We then integrate this pose embedding into the feature map at every stage of our U-Net using cross-attention, as in \cite{stable-diffusion}.

-\paragraph{Training.} At each training iteration, we build a batch composed of $N$ pairs of images, a reference image and another image of the same object with a known relative pose.
+\paragraph{Training.} At each iteration, we build a batch composed of $N$ pairs of images, a reference image and another image of the same object with a known relative pose.
 The U-Net model takes as input the embedding of the reference image and as conditioning the embedding of the relative pose to predict an embedding for the second image.
 We jointly optimize the U-Net and the MLP by minimizing the Euclidean distance between this predicted embedding and the embedding of the query image.
-Note that we freeze the network of \cite{nguyen2022templates} computing the embeddings as it has already been trained.
+Note that we freeze the pretrained VAE network of \cite{stable-diffusion} during the training.

-By training it on a diverse dataset of objects, this architecture generalizes well to novel unseen object categories, as our results will show.
+By training it on a dataset of diverse objects, this architecture generalizes well to novel unseen object categories.
+Interestingly, our method does not explicitly learn any symmetries during training, but it is able to detect pose ambiguities during testing as discussed below.